What Size Hot Water Cylinder Do I Need?

-If you don’t get the right size hot water cylinder for your property, you’re going to have one of two problems:
+If you don’t get the right size hot water cylinder for your property, you’ll have 1 of 2 problems:

 - It’s too small – you run out of hot water and have to wait for more to heat up

-- It’s too big – your heating bill is going to increase, because you are heating hot water that you don’t need.
-And, bigger cylinders cost more money, so that’s a waste of cash.
+- It’s too big – your heating bill will increase because you’re heating hot water that you don’t need.
+What’s more, bigger cylinders cost more money, so it’s a waste of cash in the first place.

-This is a general guideline when looking for a new cylinder installation.
+Use this chart as a general guideline when looking for a new cylinder installation: